Frequently Asked Questions

 Where can I find more information on construction impacts?

-Construction is underway on several major city-building projects within Calgary’s evolving Culture + Entertainment District.
+Construction is ongoing for several major city-building projects within The Culture + Entertainment District.
 For a full list of road and sidewalk impacts in the area, please visit CMLC’s C+E Access Map for real-time construction updates in the area.

 What is the development permit process?